encse/secchallenge2023/web/initiative/solution/README.md

 account somehow.
 Let's create a small html file with some JavaScript in it.
-This will send a POST request to whoever visits the page and set his own nickname to what we specify.
+This will send a POST request to whoever visits the page and changes his own nickname to what we specify.

-We are not allowed to run scripts in the real website but nothing prevents us from issuing a POST from out own site.
+We are not allowed to run scripts in the real website but nothing prevents us from issuing a POST from our own context.

-There is a little bit of hand-waving here, and there can be small syntax errors, but our `decoy.html` would be something like:
+There is a little bit of
+hand-waving here, and there can be small syntax errors, but our `decoy.html` would be something like:

 ```html
 <html>